apache/arrow/r/README.md

 conda install -c conda-forge --strict-channel-priority r-arrow
 ```

-In most cases installing the latest release should "just work" without
+In most cases installing the latest release should work without
 requiring any additional system dependencies, especially if you are using
 Window or a Mac.
 For those users, CRAN hosts binary packages that contain
 the Arrow C++ library upon which the `arrow` package relies, and no